x21146331/x21146331_ERC20XTKToken/README.md

 ## Docker Build Instructions

-1) As docker file and the docker compose file are already generated, the following command is executed to build and run.
+1) As docker and the docker compose files are already generated, the following command is executed to build and run the image.

 ```bash
 docker-compose up -d
 ```
-2) After that to see the image created and to get the container id, the following command has to be supplied.
+2) After that to verify the image created and to retrieve the container id, the following command has to be supplied.

 ```bash
 docker ps -a